Osaydj/DeskSignal-Showcase/README.md

 Copyright © 2026 Osayd Jahanzeb.
 All rights reserved.

-This showcase and the InsightIQ source code are provided for portfolio review only.
+This showcase and the DeskSignal source code are provided for portfolio review only.
 No license is granted to copy, modify, redistribute, sublicense, or sell the software.